Is Online Therapy right for you?

 The convenience of online therapy is the flexibility that it offers.
 If you travel frequently or don’t want to drive, we can schedule a session at a time that works for you.

 Unfortunately, yes.
 Online therapists specialize in services they are trained to provide.
 So if you reveal an issue to your therapist that they aren’t equipped to treat, they should refer you to another therapist instead of trying to tackle it themselves.

 - Are in crisis

 - Need documentation/testimony for legal purposes

 - Are a danger to themselves

-At this time, Dr. Pollard is now accepting clients who are physically located in the following states: Maryland, Georgia, Florida, and the District of Columbia.
-She is slowly expanding to other states, so please inquire if your state is not listed and you have a strong desire to work with her.
+Dr. Pollard is licensed in Maryland and Georgia.
+At this time, she is now accepting clients who are physically located in Maryland, Georgia, Florida, and all of the PSYPACT states (https://psypact.org/mpage/psypactmap), including DC and Virginia.
+PSYPACT is slowly expanding to other states, so please inquire if your state is not listed and you have a strong desire to work with her.

 Clients who tend to best appreciate online therapy:

 - Have previous experience with video conferencing (e.g., Zoom, FaceTime, Skype, Webex)